+According to a study done in 2017 by Abusafiya and Suliman, as many as 9 out of 10 projects experience cost overruns.
 Project cost management is often met with several challenges.
 Organizations aim for their projects to be on-time and on budget all while meeting client expectations.
-Executives and stakeholders demand transparency throughout the project life cycle, from estimating to budgeting, and controlling costs.
+Executives and stakeholders demand transparency throughout the project life cycle, from estimating to budgeting and controlling costs.

 It is no secret that the construction sector has been slow to adopt digital technologies and processes.
 Manual cost management processes create inefficiencies due to the inability to properly measure performance & productivity, or scale with the complexity of a project.
 According to a study, 35% of a construction professional’s time is spent on non-productive activities such as gathering project information and checking for mistakes.
 While some manual adjustments may be made to reports to accurately reflect the current project status, a high volume of manual adjustments signals a bigger problem in your current processes.

 In addition, having pre-configured templates can eliminate the need for starting from scratch every time there is a new project.
 Pre-configured templates save time and allow the creation of multiple configured projects allowing for better allocation of resources and reductions to project spending.

 “We reduced total project spending by at least 2%, due to both savings versus the original forecast and reductions in overspending.
 With Contruent there’s no more just hoping to hit the budget at year-end.” – Senior Cost Controller

 2. Stop Housing Project Data in Spreadsheets